Steven Kwan Player Props: Guardians vs. Athletics

-On Tuesday, Steven Kwan (coming off going 1-for-5 with an RBI) and the Cleveland Guardians play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+On Wednesday, Steven Kwan (on the back of going 2-for-4) and the Cleveland Guardians face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 3:37 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Mariners.
+In his most recent game, he racked up two hits (going 2-for-4) against the Athletics.

 Steven Kwan Game Info & Props vs. the Athletics